AbhinavTheDev/codedex-tutorial/README.md

 Remember those memory card games from childhood — the ones where you'd flip two cards at a time, trying to find matching pairs?
-You'd flip one, remember where the cat was, flip another... and somehow still pick the wrong one.
-Classic.
+You'd flip one, remember where the animal was, flip another...
+Nostalgic.

-In this tutorial, we'll build our own **Memory Card Game** right in the browser using just HTML, CSS, and JavaScript.
-No frameworks, no libraries — just you and the fundamentals.
+In this tutorial, we'll build our own **Memory Card Game** right in the browser using HTML, CSS, and JavaScript.

 Here's what you'll learn along the way: